bmc/sbt-lwm/index.md

 # Notes

 Versions of this plugin _prior_ to 0.3 _only_ work with SBT 0.10.x.
 Versions
-of this plugin from 0.3 on only work with SBT 0.11.1 and better.
+of this plugin from 0.3 on only work with SBT 0.11.1 and 0.12.x.
+Versions from 0.4 onward only work with SBT 0.13.x and better.

 If you're using SBT 0.7, there's an older version (with fewer features and a different variable syntax) [here](http://software.clapper.org/sbt-plugins/lwm.html).